Stories

 What's reasonable?
 That depends on technology.
 Still, the hurdles for that technology are tremendous.

 The closest habitable planets are centuries away at current space travel speeds.
-It is doubtful that we will ever be able to store humans for centuries or breed them along the way, but it is quite possible that, soon, we will be able to sequence them, building them from genetic code.
+It is doubtful that we will ever be able to store humans for centuries or breed them along the way, but it is likely that, soon, we will be able to sequence them, building them from genetic code.

 Protection of genetic material from cosmic forces is another concern, but a shield of water or heavy metals for samples would be a likely solution.